hmathlee/ASD-Analysis/README.md

 ## U-Net

-U-Net model training has been started.
-To continue the U-Net training, one should use the University of Waterloo MFCF student servers.
+To train the U-Net model, one should use the University of Waterloo MFCF student servers.
 Below are instructions to do so for Windows users:
 - To begin, you'll need a VPN.
 If you are a UWaterloo student, see https://uwaterloo.atlassian.net/wiki/spaces/ISTKB/pages/262012949/How+to+install+and+connect+to+the+VPN+-+Windows+OS for instructions on how to download the Cisco AnyConnect Secure Mobility Client on Windows.
 Otherwise, you may need to see alternative options.

 For UWaterloo students: once the Client is downloaded, you can connect to the VPN using your UWaterloo credentials and two-factor authentication: